joshuameadors-eng/Project-Lonewolf-Releases/README.md

 - Windows 10/11 x64
 - Administrator for install and USB imaging
 - .NET 8 Desktop Runtime x64 (installer installs it from Microsoft if needed)

-USB stick destage testing is done from the private source tree with `npm start` (local `src/`), not from these binaries.